Grants and Scholarships

 · Students with Bachelor’s degrees can be awarded a Foundation scholarship, unless a particular fund specifically prohibits it.

 · Applications for Foundation scholarships will be sent by e-mail to all students in spring of each year, with reminders sent throughout the summer.
-In addition, the form is available here.
+In addition, the form is available on the KVCC Foundation web page.
+To access the Foundation page, click here, then scroll down to the bottom of the page.

 · A Scholarship Committee will consider all applications, and will select scholarship recipients on a continuing basis beginning early in the fall semester.